pankajchejara23/open-learner-modeling/README.md

 - Preprocessing VARA platform datasets.
 - Training a Bayesian network to infer student knowledge.
 - Generating visualizations and reports for better understanding of student progress.

 ---

-## 🤝 Contributing

-We welcome contributions!
-Please feel free to submit issues or pull requests.
-For major changes, kindly discuss them in advance to ensure alignment with the project's goals.

----